 Opening a U.S. bank account

-One of the first things you’ll need to do when you take advantage of global fulfillment services in the U.S. is to open a U.S. bank account.
+One of the first things you’ll need to do when you take advantage of a global network of fulfillment services in the U.S. is to open a U.S. bank account.
 You’ll need funds in the U.S. to pay for your U.S. operations.
 Some suppliers (including Red Stag Fulfillment) require clients to pay from a U.S. bank account.
 In addition, holding at least some of your U.S. earnings in dollars will save you wire transfer and exchange fees.

 However, opening a business bank account can be a challenge for a foreign national.
 Adam Barker is the COO of Yumi Nutrition Ltd., a UK-based company that has expanded into the U.S. He advises business owners to set aside at least two days to work with U.S. banks to get an account set up.
 He suggests bringing printouts of all your paperwork, including SS4, EIN numbers, and proof of the business address.
 Be prepared to come to the U.S. and take care of this in person.
 You won’t be able to open a U.S. bank account from abroad.

 Barker shared these tips: “The best way to get a proof of address for the U.S. business is to get a fax from the IRS confirming the EIN number.
 The issues arise when you find out the bank cannot accept foreign nationals who own a business entity, so it’s better to clear that up as soon as possible.
-The two most helpful banks on this from my experience are Chase and Citibank.”
+The two most helpful banks on this, from my experience, are Chase and Citibank.”

 Paying taxes in the U.S.